incompass/SoftDeletableBundle/README.md

 Usage
 -----

-Add the SoftDeletable trait to your doctrine entities.
+Add the SoftDeleteTrait trait to your doctrine entities.

 ```
 use SoftDeleteTrait